ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 ### The Bottom Lines

-* Emailing and/or/DMing members with unsolicited commercial offers based on information acquired within the community is a Code of Conduct violation.
+* Emailing and/or DMing members with unsolicited commercial offers based on information acquired within the community is a Code of Conduct violation.
 * Selling of CD keys or links to grey area merchants like G2A is a Code of Conduct violation.
 * Promotion of crypto or digital currencies is a Code of Conduct violation.
 * Discussion of piracy of any games, let alone ours, is a Code of Conduct violation.